What New Car Dealer Fees Should You Pay in 2023?

 More about state sales taxes:

-• My advice is to NOT roll your TT&L (tax, title, and license) into your car loan.
+• I advise you not to roll your TT&L (tax, title, and license) into your car loan.
 You will end up paying more in interest if you do.
-Include the TT&L amount on top of your 15-20% cash-down payment.
+Include the TT&L amount for your 15-20% cash-down payment.
 This will save you money and help you pay the vehicle off much faster.

-• Tax charges also vary from state to state, some states will charge taxes on the total price of the vehicle, and some will only charge tax on the trade difference (the amount leftover from purchase price minus your trade amount).
+• Tax charges also vary from state to state; some states will charge taxes on the total price of the vehicle, and some will only charge tax on the trade difference (the amount leftover from the purchase price minus your trade amount).

 New Car Regional Advertising Fees